Home

 and her daughter, our former Executive Director and President, Penny Kimmel who succeeded her.

-Our Retreats and Programs are now planned and implemented by Member volunteers.
+Since their passing, our Retreats and Programs are planned and implemented by Member volunteers.

 One Day Class